lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

 You'll see we've now got a `constructor()` that creates our `new Auth()` instance, a bit like our test code did it.
-Then we apply two callback functions to the class so we call tell our Auth class what to do with our application, after login or logout are called.
+Then we apply two callback functions to the class so we call tell our Auth class what to do with our application, after log in or log out are called.

 {% highlight js %}
 {% raw %}